simpleAdam/MethMethMethod-SuperMario/README.md

 # MethMethMethod-SuperMario

-Its obviously a (partial) copy of the code from the youtube channel MathMethMethod
+Its obviously a (partial) copy of the code from the youtube channel MathMethMethod, which I followed for learning purposees.

+This particular version has the collsion code and some character movement

-full code is here: --  https://github.com/meth-meth-method/super-mario
+The full code is here: --  https://github.com/meth-meth-method/super-mario